-DOES THE NATIONAL BROADCAST ACADEMY PRIDE HERSELF IN AIDING AND ABATING CRIME, PROMOTING VIOLENCE AGAINST WOMEN?
+DOES THE NATIONAL BROADCASTING ACADEMY PRIDE ITSELF IN AIDING AND ABETTING CRIME, AND PROMOTING VIOLENCE AGAINST WOMEN?

-IN REVIEW — STALKING, HARRASSMENT AND PHYSICAL ASSAULT BY TAIWO ADEWOLE ONABANJO ON WONNE AFRONELLY AND GUESTS: WHY IS THE MANAGEMENT WITHHOLDING WONNE’S TESTIMONIAL TILL DATE???
+IN REVIEW — STALKING, HARASSMENT, AND PHYSICAL ASSAULT BY TAIWO ADEWOLE ONABANJO ON WONNE AFRONELLY AND GUESTS: WHY IS THE MANAGEMENT WITHHOLDING WONNE’S TESTIMONIAL TO DATE???

-On the eve of 31st October 2020, I arrived western Nigeria to join the Batch C class of Presentation Department, National Broadcast Academy — NBA (the training arm of the Federal Radio Corporation of Nigeria — FRCN) Lagos, Nigeria.
-I had submitted a recommendation letter from my supervisor in Radio Rivers 99.1FM sometime in March, 2020 before the lockdown.
+On the eve of 31st October 2020, I arrived in western Nigeria to join the Batch C class of the Presentation Department, National Broadcast Academy — NBA (the training arm of the Federal Radio Corporation of Nigeria — FRCN) Lagos, Nigeria.
+I submitted a recommendation letter from my supervisor in Radio Rivers 99.1FM sometime in March 2020 before the lockdown.

 Well, now that there’s an established introduction, let’s dig into the juicy and hilarious part of my story. . . lol

-Despite the noise pollution I had to endure, I was still resolved to clear the heap of trash in front of the Academy gate, after all the #myTRASHchallenge campaign was meant to run till December of 2020 and I wasn’t going back to base until mid-December so?
+Despite the noise pollution I had to endure, I was still resolved to clear the heap of trash in front of the Academy gate after all the #myTRASHchallenge campaign was meant to run till December 2020 and I wasn’t going back to base until mid-December so?

-Thankfully, on the first day I addressed the class, one of the class members had approached me and informed that her hubby works with the Drainage Department and is very passionate about causes as I have suggested; she eventually introduced me to him and though he was on official leave, he assigned a staff of the Lagos State Ministry of the Environment Emergency Flood Abatement Gang EFAG (who turned out to be an angel orchestrated by God to help me realise a laudable project) to work with us.
-He was also kind enough to give us proper guide about the drainage system, informing that most of the trash may be traced to the barracks.
+Thankfully, on the first day, I addressed the class, one of the class members approached me and informed me that her hubby works with the Drainage Department and is very passionate about causes as I have suggested; she eventually introduced me to him and though he was on official leave, he assigned a staff of the Lagos State Ministry of the Environment Emergency Flood Abatement Gang EFAG (who turned out to be an angel orchestrated by God to help me realize a laudable project) to work with us.
+He was also kind enough to give us a proper guide about the drainage system, informing us that most of the trash may be traced to the barracks.

-Meeting with the 9 Brigade Garrison Commander, representatives of Ministry of the Environment, representative of NBA (Director Academics) and student team members of the Presentation department NBA, the following week and subsequent meetings were all successful.
-After surveys had been concluded, the issue of funding stared us all in the face and we were at a crossroad.
+Meeting with the 9 Brigade Garrison Commander, representatives of the Ministry of the Environment, representatives of NBA (Director Academics), and student team members of the Presentation department NBA, the following week and subsequent meetings were all successful.
+After surveys had been concluded, the issue of funding stared us all in the face and we were at crossroads.

-At this point I called my team, members of the department to reassure them my resolve to still carry on with the project, even if it lingered into the next year 2021.
-It was the last weekend before everyone resumed at their IT posting venues and the support from shareyourself.org (a project management tool where I had run most of my previous projects for 2020) I had anticipated wasn’t forthcoming; I had been advised to apply for grant due in January of 2021.
-Few of them said they could be available if possible, should I access fund for project later on.
+At this point I called my team, and members of the department to reassure them of my resolve to still carry on with the project, even if it lingered into the next year 2021.
+It was the last weekend before everyone resumed at their IT posting venues and the support from shareyourself.org (a project management tool where I had run most of my previous projects for 2020) I had anticipated wasn’t forthcoming; I had been advised to apply for the grant due in January of 2021.
+A few of them said they could be available if possible, should I access funds for the project later on.

-We had our final meeting with the management two days into IT resumption before I travelled to Ibadan, Oyo state; to remind them to forward an official letter to the Commissioner for the Environment, other stakeholders connected to the project; and also reassure them project would still be possible, and they promised to send out letters at once.
+We had our final meeting with the management two days into IT resumption before I traveled to Ibadan, Oyo state; to remind them to forward an official letter to the Commissioner for the Environment, and other stakeholders connected to the project; and also reassure them that the project would still be possible, and they promised to send out letters at once.
 I had already made up my mind to scale and fund the project to the extent that I could.
-I also submitted to the director NBA, a copy of project proposal.
+I also submitted to the director of NBA, a copy of the project proposal.

-Interestingly, about a week later whilst in Ibadan, only 3 days to December 12 tentatively scheduled for cleanup take off, the director academics NBA called to notify that letter to Commissioner of the Environment was ready and requested to know when I would be available to go deliver the letter at the secretariate, quite perplexing!
-At this point I notified him that I and my team members were still on IT and were anxiously waiting on management feedback from the Commissioner as agreed.
-Interestingly, when he realized I was not within the city he flared up.
+Interestingly, about a week later whilst in Ibadan, only 3 days before December 12 tentatively scheduled for cleanup take off, the director of academics NBA called to notify me that letter to the Commissioner of the Environment was ready and requested to know when I would be available to go deliver the letter at the secretariate, quite perplexing!
+At this point, I notified him that I and my team members were still on IT and were anxiously waiting on management feedback from the Commissioner as agreed.
+Interestingly, he flared up when he realized I was not in the city.

-Amazingly, the next day December 10, whilst I was thinking which of my gadgets, I could sell to raise some immediate cash for project execution, the staff assigned to work with us called to notify WORK HAD COMMENCED ON PROJECT SITE!
+Amazingly, the next day December 10, while I was thinking about which of my gadgets, I could sell to raise some immediate cash for project execution, the staff assigned to work with us called to notify WORK HAD COMMENCED ON PROJECT SITE!
 I was soooo excited because I knew I would spend less eventually.
-I immediately put a call through to the director academics who reluctantly applauded the effort and instead instructed me to call the director NBA to notify same.
+I immediately put a call through to the director of academics who reluctantly applauded the effort and instead instructed me to call the director of NBA to notify the same.

-Now straight into the real gist, on Wednesday December 16, 2020 work had already gone 50% and the workers from the EFAG had made sincere request for some work materials and also anticipated some refreshment penultimate day.
-This prompted the important and urgent meeting of team members and the NBA management after a meeting of team members where we assigned roles to each team member ahead of the program grand finale Friday December 18 (same day for closing ceremony for all Batch C students).
-During the meeting, the director academics asked about funding and we highlighted our plans having scaled the project from the initial budget in project proposal to something feasible to accommodate grand finale.
+Now straight into the real gist, on Wednesday, December 16, 2020, work had already gone 50% and the workers from the EFAG had made sincere requests for some work materials and also anticipated some refreshments penultimate day.
+This prompted the important and urgent meeting of team members and the NBA management after a meeting of team members where we assigned roles to each team member ahead of the program's grand finale Friday, December 18 (the same day as the closing ceremony for all Batch C students).
+During the meeting, the director of academics asked about funding and we highlighted our plans having scaled the project from the initial budget in the project proposal to something feasible to accommodate the grand finale.

-Moreso, the meeting with the management did linger longer than we anticipated, during the meeting, the director academics was very specific with conversion of project budget as submitted in US dollars, and in fact rounded value of budget up to a million naira.
-He and the Director NBA also requested to know when I would receive funds for project from my partners in USA.
+Moreso, the meeting with the management did linger longer than we anticipated, during the meeting, the director of academics was very specific with the conversion of the project budget as submitted in US dollars, and in fact rounded the value of the budget up to a million naira.
+He and the Director NBA also requested to know when I would receive funds for the project from my partners in the USA.

-Finally, the meeting ended! screamed most of us, the moment we got out of the office, we said our good byes and reminded ourselves to study ahead of final papers next morning.
-Not long after I went to my room to get ready and head back for tutorials in the classroom, I got a call notifying that the officer and his friend had been around — they had promised to come by after close of work to see the extent of work on the project; and had initially called several times whilst we were in the meeting with management but I couldn’t pick up.
+Finally, the meeting ended! screamed most of us, and the moment we got out of the office, we said our goodbyes and reminded ourselves to study ahead of the final papers the next morning.
+Not long after I went to my room to get ready and head back for tutorials in the classroom, I got a call from Deborah notifying me that the officer and his friend had been around — they had promised to come by after the closing of work to see the extent of work on the project, and had initially called several times whilst we were in the meeting with management but I couldn’t pick up.
 I met up with the officers and the female hostel governor at the canteen just behind the boys’ hostel.
 I apologized and pleaded with them to hold on for the restaurant staff to prepare something pretty fast for me so I could have dinner before resuming study into the night.
 Whilst we waited, we had some friendly chats and I remember laughing many times at the officers’ jokes.

 Then happened some drama that Nollywood has not been able to script in many years as contained here.

-I would have let sleeping dogs lie, but the assaulter had the temerity to demand apology through the female hostel governor, hence my resolve to want to find out the actual reason behind his attack, his accomplices’ and what they intend to achieve if they hadn’t already.
-This I suppose should prevent another attack as demand for apology to me, sounds like another plot may be launched from the cooler if I don’t get to apologize -BUT WHAT EXACTLY WOULD I BE APOLOGSING FOR, THAT I GOT ATTACKED OR THAT I OBSTRUCTED THE SCRIPT FOR SMOOTH ATTACK?
+I would have let sleeping dogs lie, but the assaulter had the temerity to demand from me an apology through the female hostel governor, hence my resolve to want to find out the actual reason behind his attack, his accomplices’ and what they intend to achieve if they hadn’t already.
+This I suppose should prevent another attack as a demand for an apology to me, sounds like another plot may be launched from the cooler if I don’t get to apologize -BUT WHAT EXACTLY WOULD I BE APOLOGIZING FOR, THAT I GOT ATTACKED OR THAT I OBSTRUCTED THE SCRIPT FOR SMOOTH ATTACK?

 A few questions that keep plaguing my fragile heart:

-1. Did the director academics aka Pastor, liaise with the assaulter to attack us?
+1. Did the director of academics aka Pastor, liaise with the assaulter to attack us?

-2. Did he presume I had received funds for project and didn’t share global cake with them?
+2. Did he presume I had received funds for the project and didn’t share the global cake with them?

-3. If he the director academics lives within the academy (as he confirmed after the attack and unknown to me until then), did he see I and my guests at the canteen and assume we were spending his money?
+3. If the director of academics lives within the academy (as he confirmed after the attack and was unknown to me until then), did he see me and my guests at the canteen and assume we were spending his money?

 5. Whilst I tried to get help and ensure Deborah goes home with her own testimonial, I pleaded with the class Governor Mr. Victor to make an attempt at pleading with the management, when he got out of the office, he confirmed that the management asked to know specifically how much had been released to us for the cleanup project; this suggests the intentional act on the part of the directors of the Academy.